rafaski/currency_scraper_api/README.md

 Currency rates are provided by an external API `https://wise.com/gb/currency-converter/`

 Supported operations are:
-- Get a list of all supported currencies
+- get a list of all supported currencies
-- Convert currency
+- convert one currency into another currency
-- Get historical data of conversion rates
+- get historical exchange rates
+- get a list of all currency conversions
-- Get average conversion rate from the past X days
+- get average exchange rate from past X days

 ### Reverse engineering API
 The following steps had to be taken to obtain `wise.com` data: